-A volunteer or contractor outside of APUS who performs an institutional service or function for which APUS would otherwise use its own employees and who is under the direct control of APUS with respect to the use and maintenance of PII from education records (for example and without limitation, legal counsel, auditors, third-party contractors or collection agents)
+- A volunteer or contractor outside of APU who performs an institutional service or function for which APU would otherwise use its own employees and who is under the direct control of APU with respect to the use and maintenance of PII from education records (for example and without limitation, legal counsel, auditors, third-party contractors or collection agents)

-Information APUS has designated as “directory information” (see below)
+- Information APU has designated as “directory information” (see below)

-organizations conducting studies for or on behalf of APUS in order to (a) develop, validate, or administer predictive tests; (b) administer student aid programs; or (c) improve instruction
+- organizations conducting studies for or on behalf of APU in order to (a) develop, validate, or administer predictive tests; (b) administer student aid programs; or (c) improve instruction

 FERPA Federal and State Data Collection and Use